Devon018/CN-SarcasmBench/README.md

       <td>NLP/Sarcasm Detection</td>
     </tr>
   </table>
+  <p>A detailed explanation of the json format dataset called by the model during the evaluation process is as follows:</p>

   <h2>🏆 Main Results</h2>
   <p>After evaluating all selected baseline models on CN-SarcasmBench.
 The experimental results with positional bias are as follow:</p>
     <table>